Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: Introduction

 We have conducted extensive experiments to evaluate AdaParser on public large-scale log datasets \cite{jiang2023large}.
 The results show that AdaParser achieves a 96.5\% F1 score in grouping accuracy and an 87.9\% F1 score in template accuracy, outperforming state-of-the-art baselines and exhibiting remarkable robustness across diverse log datasets.
 Furthermore, AdaParser surpasses all existing baselines in accuracy across various ratios of available logs, even in the absence of historical logs, underscoring its adaptability.
 When integrated with different LLMs, AdaParser consistently enhances its performance on all metrics by a large margin.
 In terms of efficiency, AdaParser achieves a speed comparable to the most efficient baseline, Drain \cite{he2017drain}.
 The evaluation results demonstrate that AdaParser is an effective, adaptive, and efficient log parsing framework suitable for deployment in real-world evolving systems.

-In summary, this paper makes the following main contributions: \begin{itemize} \item We propose an effective and adaptive LLM-based log parsing framework named AdaParser.
+In summary, this paper makes the following contributions: \begin{itemize} \item We propose AdaParser, an effective and adaptive LLM-based log parsing framework.
 With the proposed self-generated ICL and self-correction, AdaParser can perform accurate log parsing and adapt to evolving log data. \item We evaluate AdaParser on public large-scale datasets.
-The results show that AdaParser outperforms state-of-the-art methods across all metrics, even in zero-shot scenarios.
-Additionally, when integrated with different LLMs, AdaParser consistently enhances its performance by a large margin. \end{itemize}
+The results show that AdaParser outperforms state-of-the-art methods on all metrics, even in zero-shot scenarios.
+Additionally, when integrated with different LLMs, AdaParser consistently enhances its performance by a large margin. \item We release the code of AdaParser at \url{https://github.com/wuyifan18/AdaParser} to benefit both practitioners and researchers in the field of log analysis. \end{itemize}